rchakode/kube-opex-analytics/README.md

 ## <a name="getting-started"></a>Getting Started

 ## <a name="get-kubernetes-api-endpoint"></a>Get Kubernetes API Endpoint
+Kubernetes Opex Analytics needs read-only access to the following APIs:

+* /apis/metrics.k8s.io/v1beta1
+* /api/v1

+You need to provide the base URL of the Kubernetes API when starting the program (see example below).

-If you're planning an installation inside a Kubernetes cluster, you can connect to the local cluster API endpoint at: `https://kubernetes.default`.
+Typically if you're planning an installation inside a Kubernetes cluster, you can connect to the local cluster API endpoint at: `https://kubernetes.default`.

-Alternatively, if you're planning an installation outside a Kubernetes cluster you can use a proxied access to Kubernetes API as follows:
+Likewise if you're planning an installation outside a Kubernetes cluster you can use a proxied access to Kubernetes API as follows:

 ```
 $ kubectl proxy
 ```

-This will open a proxied API access at `http://127.0.0.1:8001`.
+This will open a proxied access to Kubernetes API at `http://127.0.0.1:8001`.

 ## <a name="start-koa-on-docker"></a>Starting Kubernetes Opex Analytics on Docker
 Kubernetes Opex Analytics is released as a Docker image.
 So you can quickly start an instance of the service by running the following command: